 We are subject to the EU General Data Protection Regulation 2016/679 ("GDPR") that took effect on May 25, 2018, and, as a result of the United Kingdom's exit from the European Union, as of January 1, 2021, the UK General Data Protection Regulation and Data Protection Act 2018 ("UK Data Protection Laws").
 The GDPR and UK Data Protection Laws have enhanced data protection obligations for processors and controllers of personal data, including, for example, expanded disclosures about how personal data is to be used, limitations on retention of information, mandatory data breach notification requirements and onerous new obligations on services providers.
 Non-compliance with the GDPR can trigger fines of up to €20 million, or 4% of total worldwide annual revenue, whichever is higher.
 The UK Data Protection Laws mirror the fines under the GDPR.
 Given the breadth and depth of changes in data protection obligations, complying with its requirements has caused us to expend significant resources and such expenditures are likely to continue into the near future as we respond to new interpretations and enforcement actions following the effective date of the regulation and as we continue to negotiate data processing agreements with our customers and business partners.
 Separate EU laws and regulations (and member states' implementations of them) govern the protection of consumers and of electronic communications and these are also evolving.
 A draft of the new ePrivacy Regulation extends the strict opt-in marketing rules with limited exceptions to business-to-business communications, alters rules on third-party cookies, web beacons and similar technology and significantly increases penalties.
 We cannot yet determine the impact that such future laws, regulations and standards may have on our business.
 Such laws and regulations are often subject to differing interpretations and may be inconsistent among jurisdictions.
-We may incur substantial expense in complying with any new obligations and our business overall.
+We may incur substantial expense in complying with any new obligations and we may be required to make significant changes in our business operations and product and services development, all of which may adversely affect our revenues and our business overall.